Visiting

 Admission: Free, but donations welcome

-Opt for our extended tour and you'll not only see the Museum Display Galleries, as detailed above, but also some of the above-ground spaces in the College
+Opt for our extended tour and you'll not only see the Museum Display Galleries, as detailed Standard Tour, but also some of the above-ground spaces in the College.

 The Print Room: antique engravings, etchings and lithographs from the 16th-19th century displayed in a Georgian style